Joint Research Centre

 The Global Surface Water data are available to download in tiles 10°x10° from the map shown below.
 Click on the tile to show a list of the available datasets.
 Each one of these datasets is a hyperlink to the *.tif file.

-Full dataset
+Full dataset up to 2021

 The full global surface water datasets can be downloaded by using this Python 2 script or using this Python 3 script .
 The zip file contains the Python script and a set of instructions for using it.